Hackdromeda/BugBrowser/README.md

 We wanted to tap the [over 166,000](https://www.hackerone.com/sites/default/files/2018-01/2018_Hacker_Report.pdf) registered ethical hackers on HackerOne (as of December 2017) and the [over 80,400](https://bugcrowd.com/programs) registered security researchers on BugCrowd and hundreds of thousands of developers who do not have many skills meant to help them with their work from home or programming passions.
 We also wanted to make the skill applicable to the general public.

 These are the crowdsourced heroes who help keep our data safe. **One thing we hate the most** is losing our precious data to black hat hackers or cyber criminals as a result of undiscovered security vulnerabilities.
-Companies such as Facebook could have benefitted from larger exposure to their existing bug bounty programs or new bug bounty programs. **This is where our skill comes in, it gives larger exposure to public bug bounty programs with an emphasis on new ones.**
+Companies such as Facebook could have benefitted from larger exposure to their existing bug bounty programs or new bug bounty programs. **This is one of the places where our skill comes in, it gives larger exposure to public bug bounty programs with an emphasis on new ones (sorted to front).**

 ## Mission